Chief Executive Officer

 Robert L. Bach

-As vice president of administration, Patti is responsible for the annual analysis, pricing negotiations as well as placement of all lines of insurance for RGPC and its subsidiaries.
-These lines include railroad liability, contractors general and professional liability, commercial auto, railroad property, worker’s compensation, major medical, dental, life, and disability.
-Patti has skillfully managed this insurance portfolio for over twenty years.
+As vice president of administration, Patti Matson is responsible for the annual analysis, pricing negotiations and placement of all lines of insurance for RGPC and its subsidiaries.
 Patti also manages all contract review and compliance related to agreements with Class I railroads, governmental entities, lending institutions, real estate holdings, leases, and sub-contractor agreements.
-Her position coordinates the company’s legal representation, and she serves as the corporate DBE liaison as well.
-In addition, she compiles and publishes the company employee handbook and serves as the corporate human resource manager.
-Her negotiating savvy has created strong partnerships and long-lasting goodwill.
+Her position coordinates the company’s legal representation, and she serves as the corporate DBE liaison and human resource manager.

 Executive Vice President, Business Development and Industry Affairs

 Scott Traylor joined Rio Grande Pacific Corporation in early 1993, bringing considerable years of business acumen and experience from a wide variety of working environments.
 His analytical approach to business and market development has helped lead Rio Grande Pacific through substantial, yet disciplined growth.
 Prior to RGPC, Scott was the co-founder of a multi-faceted construction firm and responsible for many aspects of the operation, including business development, marketing, project analysis, bid review, contract negotiation, and project oversight.

 Vice President, Marketing and Sales